-Our inpatient facilities feature single rooms equipped with private WC/shower facilities, entertainment devices, WLAN access, a safe, and a minibar.
+Our inpatient facilities feature modern single rooms with separate WC/shower, entertainment devices, WLAN access, a safe, and a minibar.
 Our gastronomic offerings are individually crafted to harmonize enjoyment with nutritional principles, offering a balanced selection.
 Patients enjoy breakfast, lunch, and dinner served buffet-style, with additional options available à la carte.
 We also provide snacks and a wide variety of non-alcoholic beverages.
 Fresh fruit, mineral water, tea, and coffee are available daily to complement the dining experience.